AresMUSH/aresmush/game/plugins/ranks/help/config.md

 ---
-toc: ~admin~ Configuring the Plugins
+toc: ~config~ Configuring the Plugins
 summary: Configuring the ranks system.
 ---
 # Configuring the Ranks System